cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 The total number of background toys needs to be large enough to compute the value of the significance, but you need fewer signal toys (especially when you are only computing the median expected significance).
 For large significances, you can run most of the toys without the `--fullBToys` option, which will be about a factor 2 faster.
 Only a small part of the toys needs to be run with that option turned on.

-As with calculating limits with toys, these jobs can be submitted to the grid or batch systems with the help of the `combineTool`, as described in the section on [combineTool for job submission](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/runningthetool/#combinetool-for-job-submission)
+As with calculating limits with toys, these jobs can be submitted to the grid or batch systems with the help of the `combineTool.py` script, as described in the section on [combineTool for job submission](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/runningthetool/#combinetool-for-job-submission)

 ## Goodness of fit tests